Last modified June 26, 2026

 • “What Helm releases are installed on cluster A?”

-Muster uses a meta-tool architecture—instead of exposing hundreds of individual tools (one per Kubernetes operation per cluster), it exposes a small set of meta-tools (including list_tools, call_tool, filter_tools, and describe_tool) that your AI assistant uses automatically.
+Muster uses a meta-tool architecture.
+Instead of exposing hundreds of individual tools (one per Kubernetes operation per cluster), it exposes a small set of meta-tools that your AI assistant uses automatically.
+These include list_tools, call_tool, filter_tools, and describe_tool.
 You don’t need to know the tool names—just describe what you want in plain language.
+See Meta-tools for how this keeps the assistant’s context lean.

 Session management

-• Token expiry: Access tokens expire every 30 minutes, but the agent refreshes them automatically in the background.
+• Token expiry: Access tokens expire every 30 minutes, but your editor (or the local bridge) refreshes them automatically in the background.

 • Session duration: Your overall session lasts approximately 30 days (the default) before you need to log in again.
 This can vary by installation.

-• Re-authentication: If your session expires, the agent automatically detects it and initiates re-authentication by opening your browser.
+• Re-authentication: If your session expires, your editor (or the bridge) detects it and re-authenticates by opening your browser.

 CLI quick reference